 Robert Clive (Clive of India), Opium

-Robert Clive was in and out of trouble in his youth, even running a protection racket with his gang of teenage delinquents in his native Market Drayton, Shropshire, England, which was probably good training for a colonialist leader.
-Eventually, his despairing father got him a job with the British East India Company and shipped him out to the colonies to sort him out.
+Robert Clive was in and out of trouble in his youth, even running a protection racket with his gang of teenage delinquents in his native Market Drayton, Shropshire, England, which was probably good training for an imperial pioneer.
+Eventually, his despairing father got him a job with the British East India Company and sent him abroad to sort him out.

-Suffering from depression, he attempted suicide and failed, which probably did little to improve his outlook.
-As Britain and France fought for control of the sub-continent, Clive became a soldier and gained a reputation as a formidable and fearless fighter.
+Suffering from depression, he attempted suicide and failed, which probably made him even more miserable.
+However, as Britain and France fought for control of the sub-continent, Clive became a soldier and gained a reputation as a formidable and fearless fighter.
 After the Black Hole of Calcutta incident, Clive was given command of the relieving army and won key battles which allowed the British to establish their empire in India.

 Suffering severe abdominal pains, Clive became addicted to opium, which wouldn't have helped his mood swings.
 Becoming fabulously rich did nothing to ease what we would now call bipolar disorder, and Clive succeeded in killing himself in 1774.
 His pet tortoise outlived him by 232 years, dying in Calcutta Zoological Gardens in 2006.